Throne: Modern period

 During the Russian Empire, the throne in St. George's Hall (the "Greater Throne Room") in the Winter Palace was regarded as the throne of Russia.
 It sits atop a seven-stepped dais with a proscenium arch above and the symbol of the imperial family behind (the two-headed eagle).
 Peter I's Room (the "Smaller Throne Room") is modest in comparison to the former.
 The throne was made for Empress Anna Ivanovna in London.
 There is also a throne in the Grand Throne Room of the Peterhof Palace.

 In some countries with a monarchy, thrones are still used and have important symbolic and ceremonial meaning.
 Among the most famous thrones still in usage are St Edward's Chair, on which the British monarch is crowned, and the thrones used by monarchs during the state opening of parliaments in the United Kingdom, the Netherlands, Canada, Australia, and Japan (see above) among others.
+Thrones are also frequently found in the audience or reception halls of the palaces of reigning or former monarchs.
+The Naderi Throne of the shahs of Iran was last used in the coronation ceremony of Mohammad Reza Pahlavi in 1967.

 Some republics use distinctive throne-like chairs in some state ceremonial.
 The president of Ireland sits on a former viceregal throne during their inauguration ceremony, while lords mayor and lords provost of many British and Irish cities often preside over local councils from throne-like chairs.

 A toilet is often jokingly referred to as "a throne" (namely, the "porcelain throne").